 Editing generally occurs in four steps:

-Developmental editing, often known as a content review, examines all facets of the story, including the plot, conflict/resolution, point of view, setting, character, etc., as well as elements of structure and style.
+Developmental Editing, often known as a Content Review, examines all facets of the story, including the plot, conflict/resolution, point of view, setting, character, etc., as well as elements of structure and style.
 This review includes a written report along with specific comments included in the manuscript.
-Developmental editing is generally for an entire manuscript and is a strong start to drive the process to publication.
+Developmental Editing is generally for an entire manuscript and is a strong start to drive the process to publication.

 Content Editing is more hands-on and collaborative, focusing on similar fundamentals to strengthen the plot while refining structure and style.
+This works for writers still in process of revision, as well as for those revising after a content review.

 Proofreading is the final polish of the copyedited manuscript for fine points only, preparing the book for publication.

-Editing is completed using Track Changes and Add Comments within Word documents, so the writer can review all changes and work from coaching notes.
+Editing is completed using Track Changes and Add Comments within MS Word documents, so the writer can review all changes and work from coaching notes.

 Coaching calls and emails are also available for questions and brainstorming.